caofei351-ops/A-self-service-ordering-system/README.md

 2➡️ Frequent human errors in manual order-taking

-Cashiers often mix up dish flavors, portions or user customization requirements (e.g., serving spicy Mapo Tofu Rice to non-spicy eaters) when taking orders by hand.
+Cashiers often mix up dish flavors, portions or user customization requirements (e.g. serving spicy Mapo Tofu Rice to non-spicy eaters) when taking orders by hand.
 The system lets users select dishes and set requirements independently, with all order information recorded digitally and no manual intervention, ensuring 100% order accuracy and reducing service disputes from wrong orders.

 3➡️ Lack of transparent order tracking for both sides